brianhenk/tritun-downloader/README.md

-# tritun-downloader
+# TriTun Downloader
-Firefox extension for downloading files from TriTun
+Firefox add-on that allows you to download all files displayed on a TriTun page.